Entry and exit

 You need a visa to enter Ukraine.

-Ukraine introduced a visa-on-arrival scheme in 2016 for Australian tourists, but some travellers have reported significant delays and uncertainty on arrival, even when they have met the scheme conditions.
+Visa-on-arrival is also available to Australian tourists, but some travellers have reported significant delays and uncertainty on arrival, even when they have met the scheme conditions.

 Embassy or Consulate of Ukraine.